peteroupc/peteroupc.github.io/bernoulli.md

 - _x_ and _y_ are integers such that _x_/_y_ > 0 and _y_!=0.
 - _&#x03F5;_ is a rational number greater than 0 and less than 1.
 If _x_/_y_ is greater than 1, _&#x03F5;_ must be such that 0 &lt; _&#x03F5;_ &le;1 &minus; _&lambda;_ * _x_/_y_, in order to bound the function away from 0 and 1.
 The greater _&#x03F5;_ is, the more efficient.

 As a result, some knowledge of _&lambda;_ has to be available to the algorithm.
-The algorithm as described below also includes certain special cases, not mentioned in Huber, to make it more general.
+The algorithm as described later also includes certain special cases, not mentioned in Huber, to make it more general.

 1. Special cases: If _x_ is 0, return 0.
 Otherwise, if _x_ equals _y_, flip the input coin and return the result.
 Otherwise, if _x_ is less than _y_, then do the following: "With probability _x_/_y_, flip the input coin and return the result; otherwise return 0."
 2. Set _c_ to _x_/_y_, and set _k_ to 23 / (5 * _&#x03F5;_).